efliks/naagtro-remake/README.md

 ## Installation instructions

-To compile NAAGTRO, use the [DJGPP](https://github.com/andrewwutw/build-djgpp) cross compiler.
+To compile NAAGTRO, there are two options.

+Option #1, cross compile from Linux to DOS using [DJGPP](https://github.com/andrewwutw/build-djgpp).
 Enter the build directory, and run the following commands.
 Replace the path to DJGPP with your own.

     naagtro > DJGPP_DIR=/home/mikolaj/local/opt/djgpp-12.1.0
     naagtro > source ${DJGPP_DIR}/setenv